opnfv/moon/keystone-moon/doc/source/configuration.rst

 .. code-block:: ini

   [identity]
-  driver = keystone.identity.backends.ldap.Identity
+  driver = ldap

   [resource]
-  driver = keystone.resource.backends.sql.Resource
+  driver = sql

   [assignment]
-  driver = keystone.assignment.backends.sql.Assignment
+  driver = sql

   [role]
-  driver = keystone.assignment.role_backends.sql.Role
+  driver = sql

 With the above configuration, Keystone will only lookup identity related information such users, groups, and group membership from the directory, while resources, roles and assignment related information will be provided by the SQL backend.
 Also note that if there is an LDAP Identity, and no resource, assignment or role backend is specified, they will default to LDAP.
-Although this may seem counterintuitive, it is provided for backwards compatibility.
+Although this may seem counter intuitive, it is provided for backwards compatibility.
 Nonetheless, the explicit option will always override the implicit option, so specifying the options as shown above will always be correct.
 Finally, it is also worth noting that whether or not the LDAP accessible directory is to be